Student Spotlight: Holly Greenwell

-“Instead of being a nurse practitioner, I want to go back on the education side,” she said.
-“I would work on the floor part-time as an RN but I would also be teaching undergraduate nursing students at the hospital during their clinicals.
-I also am considering using the degree to be a Nursing Education Specialist (NES) in a hospital setting which involves updating nurses on new evidence-based practice for the best patient care.”
+“Instead of being a nurse practitioner, I want to go back on the education side or possibly nursing research,” she said.
+“I also am considering using the degree to be a Nursing Education Specialist (NES) in a hospital setting which involves updating nurses on new evidence-based practice for the best patient care.”

 Greenwell encourages others to check out College of DuPage.
 With its top reputation nationally, COD offers an abundance of transfer programs and opportunities available on campus, whether it's classes or clubs.

 “Students should look at the future and think about how much debt or loans they might have to pay off, because College of DuPage is a great school where students can get a fantastic education for an unbeatable price,” she said.